Who will pay for the additional costs incurred by the counties to implement Raise the Age?

 Does the Raise the Age legislation prohibit youth from being confined at Rikers Island?

-The law specifically mandates that 16- and 17-year-olds be removed from Rikers.
+The law specifically mandates that all 16- and 17-year-olds be removed from Rikers, which was accomplished prior to October 1, 2018.

 Will violent crimes and non-violent crimes be handled differently under the Raise the Age legislation?